sstephenson2/global-residual-topography/README.md

 #### Residual topography calculation notebook

-`calc_residual_topography_crust_only.ipynb` contains a notebook to calculate continental residual topography.  it alo contains some useful plots and provcessing to remove outliers that are fully described in Stephenson _et al._ (2024).
+`calc_residual_topography_crust_only.ipynb` contains a notebook to calculate continental residual topography.
+It also contains some useful plots and processing to remove outliers that are fully described in Stephenson _et al._ (2024).

 #### Residual topography binning

-`bin_residual_topography.gmt` contains a shell or `gmt` script to average residual topography into $1\times1$ degree bins and then calculate some useful statistics.
+`bin_residual_topography.gmt` contains a shell or `gmt` script to average residual topography into $1\times1$ degree bins and then calculate some useful statistics on the binned results.

 #### excision polygons

-`excision_polys_combined.ll` contains polygons to mask out parts of theworld where flexure or orogenesis my be a significant control on topography.
+`excision_polys_combined.ll` contains polygons to mask out parts of the world where flexure or orogenesis may be a significant control on topography.